CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/GettingStarted.md

 ### Medallion task flow

-1. To begin, from the empty workspace, select the option **Select a task flow** to choose one of Microsoft's predesigned task flows.
+1. To begin, from the empty workspace, select the option **Select a predefined task flow** to choose one of Microsoft's task flows.
 These predesigned task flows provide a structured approach to managing data projects, ensuring that best practices are followed and that the workflow is efficient and effective.

     **Note:** If you do not see the task flow section within your workspace, check for the chevron to expand or collapse this section from the workspace item view.
 This ensures that you have access to all the necessary tools and options for your project.